Ebiladou/car-dunk/README.md

 # car-dunk
-Messing with an object -a toyota corolla, to be precise.
+Playing with javaScript object for practice.